fuhrman-lab/academic-kickstart/content/post/515Y-926R-qiime2-pipeline/index.md

 Current automatic splitting/plotting capabilities (a tsv table and graph will be produced for each of these categories):

-16S (all filtering steps based on SILVA132 classifications, chloroplasts always classified with PhytoRef):
+**16S** (all filtering steps based on SILVA132 classifications, chloroplasts always classified with PhytoRef):

--16s excluding cyanobacteria, chloroplasts and mitochondria
+* 16s excluding cyanobacteria, chloroplasts and mitochondria

--16S excluding Archaea
+* 16S excluding Archaea

--Archaea only
+* Archaea only

--All prokaryotes (excluding chloroplasts/mitochondria)
+* All prokaryotes (excluding chloroplasts/mitochondria)

--16S with mitochondria subtracted
+* 16S with mitochondria subtracted

--16S with chloroplasts subtracted
+* 16S with chloroplasts subtracted

--Only cyanobacteria
+* Only cyanobacteria

--Cyanobacteria + chloroplasts
+* Cyanobacteria + chloroplasts

--Only chloroplasts
+* Only chloroplasts

--Only mitochondria
+* Only mitochondria

-18S:
+**18S**:

--All 18S sequences, classified using SILVA132
+* All 18S sequences, classified using SILVA132

--All 18S sequences, classified using PR2
+* All 18S sequences, classified using PR2

--18S sequences with Metazoa subtracted according to SILVA132 classifications
+* 18S sequences with Metazoa subtracted according to SILVA132 classifications

--18S sequences with Metazoa subtracted according to PR2 classifications
+* 18S sequences with Metazoa subtracted according to PR2 classifications